Conservation Education Fellowships

-The Bronx Zoo Education Department’s Teaching Fellowship program is a unique opportunity for college students, recent graduates, and graduate students to explore conservation education in-depth.
+The Wildlife Conservation Society's Conservation Education Fellowship program is a unique opportunity for college students, recent graduates, and graduate students to explore conservation education in-depth.
 Fellows acquire the skills needed to provide a wildlife classroom that invites and fosters student-directed learning, and learn pertinent information about conservation issues with a global impact.
 Particular emphasis is placed on the Wildlife Conservation Society’s efforts to protect wildlife and wild lands.

 Two fellowship terms are available:School term (at Bronx Zoo only)